opendaylight/archived-integration/README.markdown

 projects contain up-to-date versions of the code that was hosted here.
 All previous versions of the code are available via version control.

-To checkout a brach with the old code:
+To checkout a branch with the old code:

- git checkout -b old_codebase HEAD~1
+    git checkout -b old_codebase HEAD~2

 For more details, see Integration's Archival Proposal: